-The Adjournment Proposal requires the affirmative vote of a majority of the votes cast by the stockholders entitled to vote on the matter.
-For the purpose of the vote on this proposal, abstentions, broker non-votes and other shares not voted will not be counted as votes cast and will have no effect on the result of the vote, although all shares for which proxies have been given will be considered present for the purpose of determining the presence of a quorum.
+The Adjournment Proposal and the Say on Pay Resolution each requires the affirmative vote of a majority of the votes cast by the stockholders entitled to vote on the matter.
+For purposes of the vote on this proposal and resolution, abstentions, broker non-votes and other shares not voted will not be counted as votes cast and will have no effect on the result of the vote although all shares for which proxies have been given will be considered present for the purpose of determining the presence of a quorum.